dccarter/cstar/docs/docs.md

 `cxy` supports functions and external function declarations

-* Functions are private to the module by default, the can be made global by prefixing the declaration with `pub` keyword.
+* Functions are private to the module by default, there can be made global by prefixing the declaration with `pub` keyword.
 * The return type of function is optional (deduced by compiler if not specified).
 If the function is called declaration or is recursive, its return type will be required.